raspberrypi/documentation/configuration/config-txt/boot.md

 ## os_prefix
 <a name="os_prefix">

-The value in `os_prefix` is prepended to (stuck in front of) the name of any operating system files loaded by the firmware, where "operating system files" is defined to mean kernels, initramfs, cmdline.txt, .dtbs and overlays.
+`os_prefix` is an optional setting that allows you to choose between multiple versions of the kernel and Device Tree files installed on the same card.
+Any value in `os_prefix` is prepended to (stuck in front of) the name of any operating system files loaded by the firmware, where "operating system files" is defined to mean kernels, initramfs, cmdline.txt, .dtbs and overlays.
 The prefix would commonly be a directory name, but it could also be part of the filename such as "test-".
 For this reason, directory prefixes must include the trailing `/` character.

 In an attempt to reduce the chance of a non-bootable system, the firmware first tests the supplied prefix value for viability - unless the expected kernel and .dtb can be found at the new location/name, the prefix is ignored (set to "").
 A special case of this viability test is applied to overlays, which will only be loaded from `${os_prefix}${overlay_prefix}` (where the default value of [`overlay_prefix`](#overlay_prefix) is "overlays/") if `${os_prefix}${overlay_prefix}README` exists, otherwise it ignores `os_prefix` and treats overlays as shared.